ArthurSpirling/LargeLanguageArguments/README.md

 | :---: | :---: |
 |  An unborn baby should have the same rights as any other human being on the planet.
 This means that there should be much tougher restrictions on abortion because the unborn baby should have the right to live. |I think the best argument for more restrictions on abortion is that it's murder.
 I think that's pretty clear.|

+Which do you prefer?
+That is, which do you think makes a better case for the position?

+Now suppose you knew (as was the case here, in fact) that argument **A** was produced by a human, but argument **B** was produced by an LLM.
+Would this change your mind as to your preference?
+We found that for many humans, across multiple topics, it did: they generally preferred arguments from *other* humans, rather than from machines.
+And this effect is statistically significant.
+We can make some *causal* claims here, because the information about the true identity of the authors was part of a randomized controlled experiment.

 Comments are very welcome: please send us an email, or open an issue here.